Well you don’t just have to save them for breakfast

 Why?
 I hear you say.
 Well….

-Breakfast “breaks” the overnight “fast” – the (hopefully) 12 hours since you last ate
+Breakfast “breaks” the overnight “fast” – the (hopefully, at least) 12 hours since you last ate

 It wakes up your metabolism and gets it going, it fuels your brain and muscles ready for the day ahead

 And it stops you from getting super-hungry later in the day – or later in the evening – and wanting to devour everything you can get your hands on – healthy or unhealthy!

 What to eat?
 How about one of these…

 But seriously, its really up to you what you choose

 And here are some guidelines to help…

 Your breakfast should include healthy, low GI carbohydrates cause they provide your body and brain with energy

 And a protein source, which helps to keep hunger at bay – and NO I am not suggesting you eat steak for breakfast – ewww!